(Updated on 26th May 2025)

 #3 Ensure transparency and consent

 Transparency is key.
-You need to ensure that clear, concise information is provided to users about the AI systems in use, the nature of data being collected, and how it will be used.
-This information should be presented in a user-friendly manner, avoiding technical jargon that could obscure understanding.
-Securing informed consent is equally critical; your customers should have a clear choice regarding their data, including the ability to opt-in or opt-out of data collection practices.
+You must ensure that clear, concise information is provided to users about the AI systems in use, the nature of the data those systems collect, and how they will use the data.
+Present this information in a user-friendly manner, and avoid technical jargon that obscures understanding.
+Securing informed consent is equally critical; your customers should have a clear choice regarding their data, including the ability to opt in or opt out of data collection practices.

 #4 Implement robust data security measures